 We calculate the withdrawal charge as a percentage of your Purchase Payments, not Contract Value.
 Consequently, if the Contract Value has declined since you made a Purchase Payment, it is possible the percentage of Contract Value withdrawn to cover the withdrawal charge would be greater than the withdrawal charge percentage.
 For example, assume you buy the Contract with a single Purchase Payment of \$10,000.
-If your Contract Value in the fifth year is \$8,000 and you take a full withdrawal a 5% withdrawal charge applies.
-The total withdrawal charge would be \$500 (5% of \$10,000).
+If your Contract Value in the fifth year is \$8,000 and you take a full withdrawal a 3% withdrawal charge applies.
+The total withdrawal charge would be \$300 (3% of \$10,000).
 As your Contract Value is less than \$100,000, we will also deduct the \$50 contract maintenance charge.
-This results in you receiving \$7,450.
-For purposes of this example, we have not factored in any final rider fees that may apply and be deducted in connection with a full withdrawal.
+This results in you receiving \$7,650.

 In addition, upon a full withdrawal, the free withdrawal privilege is not available to you, and we apply a withdrawal charge against Purchase Payments that are still within their withdrawal charge period, including amounts previously withdrawn under the free withdrawal privilege.
-On a full withdrawal, your Withdrawal Charge Basis may be greater than your Contract Value because the following reduce your Contract Value, but do not reduce your Withdrawal Charge Basis: deductions we make for prior Penalty-Free Withdrawals and Contract fees or expenses; and/or poor performance.
+On a full withdrawal, your Withdrawal Charge Basis may be greater than your Contract Value because the following reduce your Contract Value, but do not reduce your Withdrawal Charge Basis: deductions we make for Contract fees or expenses; and/or poor performance.